Carolyn M. Rouse "Mediated Populism: How media threatens modern democracies"

 Copyright: Princeton University

 A professor of anthropology and African American studies who has taught at Princeton since 2000, Carolyn Rouse takes a wide-ranging approach to studying the production of inequality and why people accept the systems that uphold it.
-Professor Rouse focuses on four areas that undergird much of society: medicine, religion, education and development.
-Her research has taken her into hospitals, mosques and homes in this country, as well as into village homes and government offices in Ghana, where she is working to build a school.
+Professor Rouse focuses on four areas that undergird much of society: medicine, religion, education and Development.
+Professor Rouse is the author of Engaged Surrender: African American Women and Islam, Uncertain Suffering: Racial Healthcare Disparities and Sickle Cell Disease and Televised Redemption: Black Religious Media and Racial Empowerment.
+Her manuscript Development Hubris: Adventures Trying to Save the World examines discourses of charity and development and is tied to her own project building a high school in a fishing village in Ghana.

+In addition to being an anthropologist, Rouse is also a filmmaker.
+She has produced, directed, and/or edited a number of documentaries including Chicks in White Satin (1994), Purification to Prozac: Treating Mental Illness in Bali (1998), and Listening as a Radical Act: World Anthropologies and the Decentering of Western Thought (2015).
 As an extension of her commitment and training in visual anthropology, in the summer of 2016 Professor Rouse created the Ethnographic Data Visualization Lab to work with students and colleagues on ways to visualize complex ethnographic data.
 Rouse has produced, directed, and/or edited a number of documentaries including Listening as a Radical Act: World Anthropologies and the Decentering of Western Thought (2015).
+Further information: anthropology(at)Princeton